pavi-ninjaac/IBMHACK2020/README.md

 ![Screenshot (177)](https://user-images.githubusercontent.com/51699297/87278553-63037980-c502-11ea-907c-6c6dc18a845a.png)

-At the right and lift side of the dashboard  you can see the total death, confirmed and active cases and a list of death an confirmed cases country-wise.
-This will update you more about covid19 and ordered in decending so the country which has the highest count will appear first.<br/>
+<b><i>At the right and lift side of the dashboard  you can see the total death, confirmed and active cases and a list of death an confirmed cases country-wise.
+This will update you more about covid19 and ordered in decending so the country which has the highest count will appear first.</i></b><br/>
 World map if you hover on it the right side two graphs are updated based on the county you hovering.
 Fully user interactive.<br/>

 ![Screenshot (175)](https://user-images.githubusercontent.com/51699297/87278491-364f6200-c502-11ea-8678-badd74e51f07.png)
 vedio
-Mortality map visualizes the highest 25 counties which has the high mortality rate value and when you hover on it you can see more information about the mortality and the coutry.22<br/>
+Mortality map visualizes the highest 25 counties which has the high mortality rate value and when you hover on it you can see more information about the mortality and the coutry.<br/>

 ![Screenshot (176)](https://user-images.githubusercontent.com/51699297/87278522-46674180-c502-11ea-8ec7-5e65082c18ec.png)